KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/05-world-tree-axis-mundi.md

 **Primary Structural Diagnosis:**
 The **Structural Spine of Emanation.**
 This archetype directly symbolizes the **Zenetist lattice** itself—a living map that connects all states of being, from the **Unmanifest (Zenon)** to the **Fully Embodied (ES / EM).**
-It functions as the conduit for **resonant motion** between all layers of consciousness.
+It functions as the conduit for **resonant motion** between all layers of becoming.

 **Core Glyphic Sequence:**
 `🕳️ → ⚫ → 🌳⇅ → ⊙`